Gold Glove Award: Batteries

-Since 1957, there have been five Gold Glove batteries.
+Since 1957, there have been six Gold Glove batteries.
 The pitcher and catcher, collectively known as the battery, are the only two players on the field involved in every pitch.
 In particular, the pitcher and catcher control the running game with tools such as pickoffs or the strength of the catcher's throwing arm.
 The first pitcher and catcher on the same team to win Gold Gloves in the same year were Jim Kaat and Earl Battey, with the Minnesota Twins in 1962.
 Only two pairs of batterymates have won Gold Gloves together more than once: Iván Rodríguez and Kenny Rogers won with the Texas Rangers in 2000, and again with the Detroit Tigers in 2006.
 Yadier Molina and Adam Wainwright matched the feat, winning in both 2009 and 2013.

 Platinum Glove Award

 In 2011, Rawlings added an annual Platinum Glove Award awarded to the best defensive player in each league, as selected by fans from the year's Gold Glove winners.
 Numbers after a player's name indicate that he has won the award multiple times.